sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 > Is there a reason why the Fragment passes information back to the ViewModel when calling **saveTask(title, description)**.
 The ViewModel has the title and description already, so does that need to be passed into the saveTask(title, description) method explicitly?

 The code she is referring to can be found [here](https://github.com/googlesamples/android-architecture/blob/dev-todo-mvvm-live/todoapp/app/src/main/java/com/example/android/architecture/blueprints/todoapp/addedittask/AddEditTaskFragment.java#L111).
-At first glance the answer seems to be obvious: _"No, there is no reason to pass that information back from View to the ViewModel because the ViewModel already holds this information."_
+At first glance the answer seems to be obvious: _"No, there is no reason to pass that information back from View to the ViewModel because the ViewModel already holds this information"_.
 Is that always true?

 Well, ViewModel is "only" kept across screen orientation changes.